Looking for Academic Policy Advice?

 - A student on a leave of absence cannot use university facilities or faculty time, be employed at UC San Diego, UC San Diego Medical Center or UC Extension.

 - Aid and fellowship recipients are advised to meet with a member of the student affairs staff or the UC San Diego Financial Aid Office to discuss the impact of leave on their aid packages.

 - International students are not permitted leaves of absence except in cases of a documented illness or a documented intention to return to their home country for the duration of the leave.

-- These must be approved by the UC San Diego International Center.
+- These must be approved by the UC San International Students & Programs Office (ISPO).

-- See student affairs staff in room 4102.
+- See student affairs staff in the 300 building, bottom floor.

 - A student who is either expecting a child or has the primary responsibility for the care of a newborn or an adopted child under the age of 5, is eligible for up to three quarters of parental leave.
 During the quarter in which the childbirth or adoption occurs, the student may, with departmental approval: